The Bankrate promise

 In a deferment, your lender adds the amount that’s been deferred to the end of your loan term.
 That means you don’t need to worry about making extra payments in addition to your regular monthly payments like you would in a forbearance.

-As for which option you go with, it depends on your financial situation and whether you can afford to make catch-up payments sooner rather than later.
+As for which option to pursue, it depends on your financial situation and whether you can afford to make catch-up payments sooner rather than later.
 If you expect your finances to improve quickly and you can afford the payments, then forbearance may be the best choice.
-On the other hand, if you don’t mind extending your loan term for up to an additional 12 months to make up payments, and you don’t foresee your situation improving anytime soon, then deferment may be the way to go.
+On the other hand, if you don’t mind extending your loan term to make up payments, and you don’t foresee your situation improving anytime soon, then deferment may be the way to go, if your lender allows this.

 What a forbearance agreement looks like